FWDP/rantboard/README.md

 Note by Director Mac: if gagawa ng project dapat nasa packages folder

-Developed by FWDP using SvelteJS, this is a project where users can freely post their rants.
+Developed by FWDP, this is a project where users can freely post their rants.

 This site is inspired by the following:
 - Owl Secrets Freedom Wall: https://owlsecrets-freedomwall.online/